Regulations and procedures

 - The Headmaster is appointed by the Board under section 43 of the Act and is responsible to the Board for the activities and operations of the School.
 The Headmaster also is responsible for the implementation of Board decisions and any matter as may be requested by the Chairman from time to time.

-- The Deputy Headmaster is to be appointed by the Headmaster and in the Headmaster's absence the Deputy Headmaster assumes the duties of the Headmaster as described in these rules and procedures.
+- The Deputy Headmaster is to be appointed by the Headmaster and in the Headmaster's absence the Deputy Headmaster assumes the duties of the Headmaster as described in these Regulations and Procedures.

 - A Business Manager is to be appointed by the Board.